Ozgedp/My_repo/README.md

 ## Approach to solve the problem

-- In this project I use Test Driven Development approach, thus first wrote a stab for the functions in **cities.py** that does nothing and returns pass, and then I started writing the test functions by pytest.
+- In this project I used Test Driven Development approach, thus first wrote a stab for the functions in **cities.py** that does nothing and returns pass, and then I started writing the test functions by using pytest.
 These test functions are in **test_cities.py** file to test the possible outputs of the testable functions.

-- Then I completed writing the created functions in **cities.py**.
+- Then I completed writing the functions in **cities.py**.
 My approach to solve this problem is, I swapped cities (swapped two cities location in the list) and/or shifted the cities (changed the position of a city in the existing list).
 I used swap and shift combinations 10000 times to find the best cycle.

-- The functions in **cities.py** starts with "visualise" names are created to apply to extend the implementation with functionality to visualize road maps.
+- The functions in **cities.py** that starts with "visualise" function names are created to apply to extend the implementation with functionality to visualize road maps.

 ## Outputs